aragrishah/FairHire_Project/README.md

 ## ⭐ Final Thought

-> *“FairHire proves that AI can be both powerful and responsible — not just predicting outcomes, but explaining them.”*
+> *FairHire proves that AI can be both powerful and responsible — not just predicting outcomes, but explaining them.*

+Just say 👍